Semipullbacks of labelled Markov processes: Acknowledgment

-The identity maps $\mathit{Id}_S : \mathbf{S}_i \to \mathbf{S}_0$ form a cospan of zigzags, and it can be seen that there are no $\mathbf{S}$ and zigzag maps $h_i: \mathbf{S} \to \mathbf{S}_i$ ($i=1,2$) completing that cospan to a semipullback. \end{example} \begin{ack} We would like to thank Zolt\'an Vidny\'ansky for initial suggestions regarding Example~\ref{exm:1}.
-The second author would also like to thank Prof.~S.M.~Srivastava and Prof.~S.~Todor\v{c}evi\'c for enlightening discussions around this problem. \end{ack}
+We would like to thank Zolt\'an Vidny\'ansky for initial suggestions regarding Example~\ref{exm:1}.
+The second author would also like to thank Prof.~S.M.~Srivastava and Prof.~S.~Todor\v{c}evi\'c for enlightening discussions around this problem.